William Horsley

-History
+William Horsley (18 November 1774 – 12 June 1858) was an English composer, organist and teacher.

+Career

-In 1790, Horsley became the pupil of Theodore Smith, who taught him sufficiently well to obtain the position of organist at Ely Chapel, Holborn, in 1794.
+In 1790, Horsley became the pupil of the pianist and composer Theodore Smith (c.
+1740–1810), who taught him sufficiently well to obtain the position of organist at Ely Chapel, Holborn, in 1794.
 He resigned this post in 1798 to become the organist at the Asylum for Female Orphans as well as the assistant to John Wall Callcott, with whom he had long been on terms of personal and artistic intimacy, and whose eldest daughter, Elizabeth Hutchins Callcott, he married.
+Callcott encouraged his interest in vocal music.
 In 1802 he became his friend's successor upon the latter's resignation.
-Besides holding this appointment he became the organist of Belgrave Chapel, Halkin Street, in 1812 and of the Charter House in 1838.
+Besides holding this appointment he became the organist of Belgrave Chapel, Halkin Street, in 1812 and of London Charterhouse in 1838.

-Horsley studied in Germany under Moritz Hauptmann and Felix Mendelssohn, and on his return to England composed several oratorios and other pieces.
-None of them had lasting success.
+Horsley spent time studying in Germany, where he met Moritz Hauptmann and Robert Schumann, and he first met Felix Mendelssohn on his visit to London in 1829 and remained friends with him.
+Horsley was one of the founders of the Philharmonic Society of London, which became the Royal Philharmonic Society.